laradurrant/RandomNPCGenerator/README.md

   Specifically, we would like the data to be exported in an easy to use text file.

 * Specific stat re-rolling:
-  Allows the rerolling of any specific stat.
+  Allows the re-rolling of any specific stat.
 Will allow for further customization.

 * Background music and sound effects:
   For a more fun/enjoyable experience, we would like to include sound effects (with the options to turn them on/off).